Shuail135/Assistant/README.md

 - ✅ No CUDA or GPU drivers required.
 - ✅ Everything operates locally.
 - ✅ The model will try to understand your intent through your text, and find the most suitable intent for you.
-- ⚠️ Tacotron 2 models can still consume significant CPU and RAM resources.
-(I did try to reduce usage...
-A LOT...)
 - ⚠️ This README assumes you already have a trained Tacotron 2 model; trained model is not included.

 ---